Skip to content

 If a squeal is a polite request, a grinding noise is a desperate scream for help.
 This is the most serious brake sound you can hear.

-• What to Do: STOP DRIVING THE VEHICLE.
-This is not a suggestion; it’s a command for your safety.
+⚠️ Urgent Safety Warning: STOP DRIVING THE VEHICLE.
 Driving with grinding brakes is incredibly dangerous.
 You will not be able to stop effectively in an emergency.
-Have your vehicle towed to a repair shop.
-Continuing to drive will turn a standard brake job into a much more expensive repair involving new rotors and potentially damaged calipers.
+Have your vehicle towed to a repair shop to prevent catastrophic failure and much more expensive repairs.

 Clicking or Ticking Noise